caseyfenton/luma-diagnostics/README.md

 3. Follow the on-screen prompts

 The wizard will guide you through:
-- Setting up your LUMA API key
+- Setting up your LUMA API key (required for all tests)
 - Testing your connection
 - Validating your images
 - Diagnosing any issues